-- 4.22 A primary school may wish to fund additional non-teaching staff from their own Complete Discretion Budget or other funding available to them. - 4.23 Any new post, outwith the existing framework of school staff job descriptions, must be evaluated through the Council Job Evaluation process.
-The salary grades for all staff within the authority are subject to the Council's Human Resources and Organisational Development policies. - 4.24 Staff appointed on a fixed term (temporary) basis may accrue Employment rights and these will be the responsibility of the school.
-Where staff accrue permanency, but the school can no longer fund the role, the school should first try to place the staff member within their core complement either from balances available or when a vacancy occurs, or the school should follow the Council's Redeployment policy. - 4.25 Financial responsibility for any additional non-teaching staff appointed remains with the school.
+4.20 A secondary school may wish to fund additional non-teaching staff from their own complete discretion budget.

+- 4.21 Any new post, outwith the existing framework of school staff job descriptions, must be evaluated through the Council Job Evaluation process.
+The salary grades for all staff within the authority are subject to the Council's Human Resources and Organisational Development policies. - 4.22 Staff appointed on a fixed term (temporary) basis may accrue Employment rights and these will be the responsibility of the school.
+Where staff accrue permanency, but the school can no longer fund the role, the school should first try to place the staff member within their core complement either from balances available or when a vacancy occurs, or the school should follow the Council's Redeployment policy. - 4.23 Financial responsibility for any additional non-teaching staff appointed remains with the school.